 What causes failure to thrive?

 When children fail to meet expected growth standards, there are a variety of underlying problems that can keep them from getting the calories they need to grow.
 Breastfed infants may not be getting enough milk due to a rigid feeding schedule as opposed to being fed on request.
 Some children may need more food than their parents are able to provide.
 And some parents may restrict calories fearing their child will become obese.

 Failure to thrive could also signal a medical problem.
-According to the National Institutes of Health (NIH), medical problems that can cause poor growth include:
+According to the AAP and National Institutes of Health (NIH), a number of things can cause failure to thrive:

 - Growth hormone or thyroid hormone deficiency

 How do I know if my child is failing to thrive?